NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

-We can observe that, while the model gives excellent predictions in heading and forward displacement, small errors in heading can lead to larger error in the final position estimation.
+We can observe that, while the model gives excellent predictions in heading and forward displacement, small errors in heading can lead to larger errors in the final position estimation.
 This is simply due to the fact that walking straight in a slightly wrong direction amplifies the error in the estimated position.
-Therefore, re-calibration of path integration from sensory cues might be critical.
+Therefore, while path integration based solely on idiothetic cues is possible, calibration of the integrator based on sensory inputs might be critical.